AndreasScheicher/scientist-rankings/README.md

-# scientist-rankings
+# Scientist Rankings

-Analyse a dataset of scientist impact rankings and apply machine learning.
+This project analyses a dataset of scientists and their impact rankings based on their publications and citations.

+It evaluates the use of machine learning to predict the rankings and introduces a method to generate personalized recommendations for improving the ranking.

+All code is located in the scientist_rankings.ipynb.
+You can clone the project and run the notebook to recreate the results.
+(There might be minor differences caused by the random generator.)

 ## License